We have developed metrics to estimate the amount of food waste your school produces.

 1. Food Waste – How much total food does your school waste?

-Who wastes the most food in school – Elementary, Middle or High Schoolers?
+Who wastes the most food in school – elementary, middle or high school students?

-According to the RI Schools Recycling Club’s Food Waste Assessment Report, Elementary School students waste the most, followed closely by Middle Schoolers.
-High School students waste the least.
+According to the RI Schools Recycling Project’s Food Waste Assessment Report, elementary school students waste the most, followed closely by middle schoolers.
+High school students waste the least.

 If you have 424 elementary school students, then: